 Having gained wide acclaim for her productions on the operatic stage, Nina Brazier is establishing herself as one of Britain's foremost young stage directors.
-Her upcoming performances include La Finta Giardiniera for Ryedale Festival Opera on tour to Lammermuir Festival, Perth Concert Hall and Chiltern Arts Festival, a tour of East West Street: A Song of Good & Evil to Zuider Strand Theater in den Haag, Lviv Philharmonic Hall, Konzerthaus Berlin, and across Australia, and the world premiere of Swan's Inlet with the Center for Contemporary Opera in New York .
+Her upcoming performances include La Finta Giardiniera for Ryedale Festival Opera on tour to Lammermuir Festival, Perth Concert Hall and Chiltern Arts Festival, a tour of East West Street: A Song of Good & Evil to Zuider Strand Theater in The Hague, Lviv Philharmonic Hall, Konzerthaus Berlin, and the world premiere of Swan's Inlet with the Center for Contemporary Opera in New York .

 Nina received first-class training at RADA, Exeter University, The Royal Court/Channel 4 Directors Scheme, The Operating Table course at the Royal Opera House, and has taken part in the Opera Europa Opera Management Course.
-Her productions include the world premiere of Shahrazad at Leighton House Museum, The Winter's Tale with The Hermes Experiment at Aldeburgh Music and the Cockpit Theatre, a complete reading of If This is a Man at the Royal Festival Hall, Southbank Centre, Debussy & His Muse at Buxton Festival, and productions for Ryedale, Montauban, Lammermuir, Tête à Tête and Stockholm Interplay Festivals.
+Her productions include The Winter's Tale with The Hermes Experiment developed at Aldeburgh Music and performed at Tête à Tête: The Opera Festival, the world premiere of Shahrazad at Leighton House Museum, a complete reading of If This is a Man at the Royal Festival Hall, Southbank Centre, Debussy & His Muse at Buxton Festival, and productions for Ryedale, Montauban, Lammermuir, Tête à Tête and Stockholm Interplay Festivals.
 Her Ryedale Festival Production of The Magic Flute, and Spilt Milk & Trouble in Tahiti at the Arcola Theatre were both Time Out Critic's Choice.
 She has acted as a visiting director at the Royal College of Music, the Italian Opera Summer School, Guildhall School of Music & Drama and Birkbeck University.